-In our efforts to maintain cross-solidarity, we kept the longer-term strategic goal of regional action and impact in mind.
+In our efforts to maintain cross-solidarity, we kept the long-term strategic goal of regional action and impact in mind.
 As such, we identified moments that combine regional networking opportunities with training experience for the regional ‘alumnae’ – the young women we had been accompanying since 2008.
-One such pivotal moment was the Asia-Pacific NGO Forum on Beijing +15 (AP-NGO), held in Manila in October of 2009.
-A regional JASS SEA team attended the Forum to expand relationships with organizations working on women’s rights, and to build common regional agendas.
-“Alumnae”, including Mikas Matsuzawa, a Filipina activist and writer, blogged from the event.
-Mikas wrote on what she was learning at specific events, and reflected on the significance of the Beijing meeting 15 years previously (before Mikas herself started school).

 Reflecting on all the experiences shared by different women during the forum, I compare their concerns and experiences with those of women in the Philippines.
 Despite all claims that the gender gap in the country is lessening, the realities experienced by grassroots women tell otherwise.
 We see this in our work, those of us involved in organizations of women from the urban poor, youth and students: how women farmers are not considered as farmers but housewives still.
 How urban poor women have to work in contractual jobs with meager pay and are still expected to tend to housework.
 How neoliberal policies in education have increased the number of out-of-school young women.
 Yes, in this modern age, the notion that a woman’s place is in the kitchen and the bedroom still lingers. ~ Mikas Matsuzawa, the Philippines

 Going deeper in each country brought success in terms of responding to the need for a feminist and movement-building approach, but also uncovered challenges.+ Read More